 Updated: 27th September 2016

 Offering a smooth and efficient ride, at a competitive price point, the Contend is Giant’s new entry level road bike.
 The Contend supersedes the aluminium models of the Giant Defy which is now only available with a carbon frame.
-The slightly more upright riding position is very similar to the Defy and is designed for comfortable riding, on long days in the saddle as well as road cycling over less than perfect surfaces.
-The stable ride characteristics are also very similar to the Defy, although the Contend offers slightly nimbler handling thanks to the shorter chainstays.
+The slightly more upright riding position is designed for comfortable riding, on long days in the saddle as well as road cycling over less than perfect surfaces.
+The stable ride characteristics are also very similar to the Defy.

 An aluminium framed road bike, all six Contend and Contend SL models feature the same comfortable riding position and confident handling characteristics.
 Compact chainsets and wide range cassettes are fitted, offering a broad range of gears for taking on the steepest of climbs.
 This makes the Contend ideal for all sorts of road riding, especially sportives and long distance adventures.